-The developed degraders (1a-p, Table 1) were built based on previously published HDAC8 inhibitors possessing IC{50} values in the nanomolar range [48,30] (Table 3).
-In previous studies, we found that benzhydroxamates showed good human HDAC8 inhibitory activity and selectivity over hHDAC1 and 6.
-Crystallographic studies on the orthologous protein in Schistosoma mansoni (smHDAC8) as well as molecular docking studies on human HDAC8 [49] revealed that the selectivity of this series of compounds can be attributed to the fact that the aromatic capping group occupies an HDAC8-specific pocket, which is absent in the other HDAC isoforms.
+The developed degraders (1a-p, Table 1B) were built based on previously published HDAC8 inhibitors possessing $IC{50}$ values in the low nanomolar range [52,16] (Table 1A).
+In previous studies, we found that benzhydroxamates showed good hHDAC8 inhibitory activity and selectivity over hHDAC1 and 6.
+Crystallographic studies as well as molecular docking studies on several HDAC subgtypes [53] revealed that the selectivity of this series of compounds can be attributed to the fact that the aromatic capping group occupies an HDAC8-specific pocket, which is absent in the other HDAC isoforms.
 Based on these findings, and the fact that the aromatic capping group of the HDAC inhibitors is facing towards the exit of the binding tunnel it can be used as an attachment point for a linker.
-The p-position of the phenyl capping group was chosen as an appropriate point for the attachment of the linker (Figure 2).
+The p-position of the phenyl capping group was chosen as an appropriate point for the attachment of the linker (Figure 3).

-Figure 2: Predicted binding mode of A) 2b (TH39, colored cyan) and B) 2f (TH42, colored yellow) in human HDAC8 (PDB ID: 6ODB).
+Figure 3 Predicted binding mode of A) 2b (colored cyan) and B) 2f (colored yellow) in human HDAC8 (PDB ID: 6ODB).
 The arrow indicates the point of linker attachment (p-position of the terminal phenyl ring).

 The synthesized HDAC8 degraders were designed to act through PROTAC technology or HyT.
-In several studies, it was proven that the selectivity profile of bifunctional molecules towards protein isoforms that are closely related can be influenced by many factors including the E3 ligase recruited [50,51], the length of the linker [51-54], as well as the point of linker attachment on each of the recruiting units [51,55,56].
+In several studies, it was proven that the selectivity profile of bifunctional molecules towards protein isoforms that are closely related can be influenced by many factors including the E3 ligase recruited [54,55], the length of the linker [55-58], as well as the point of linker attachment on each of the recruiting units [55,59,60].
 The reason is that the formation of the ternary complex is highly affected by these factors.
 In a trial to increase the probability of the engagement of a ligase by the developed degraders, we used two different ligands to recruit the two E3 ligases which are most utilized in degrader development: the cereblon (CRBN) ligand pomalidomide and a VHL ligand.
 We also used a variety of linkers, including PEG-and hydrocarbon-based linkers with varying lengths in addition to triazole ring containing linkers.
-The in vitro activity of the synthesized compounds against the human HDAC enzymes as well as on neuroblastoma cells maintained in culture were determined.
+The in vitro activity of the synthesized compounds against human HDAC enzymes as well as on neuroblastoma cells were determined.